Skip to content

 dotnet pack MyService.Contracts --configuration Release

-When SmithyMavenGroupId is set, the _CreateSmithyJar MSBuild target runs after Pack and writes the JAR alongside the .nupkg:
+When SmithyMavenGroupId is set, the _CreateSmithyJar MSBuild target runs after Pack and writes Maven artifacts alongside the .nupkg:

 bin/Release/